ESFJ - Weaknesses

 ESFJs’ strong desire to “belong” means they may be overly concerned about their social status.
 They may become preoccupied with how others’ see them, and this can potentially be damaging to their self-esteem and character.
 It is critical that ESFJs take time to think about their own needs and desires, rather than the needs and desires others have for them.

-INFJ Weaknesses
+ESTP Weaknesses

 ESFJs often seek out the opinions of others, but may have a hard time accepting criticism.
 They may become reliant on others’ approval to validate their self-worth.
 Others may view ESFJs as overly-sensitive and emotional.